Health On Wheels: Tricked-Out RVs Deliver Addiction Treatment To Rural Colorado

 The next day, she's still unable to produce a urine sample, whether because of dehydration from her substance use or simply nerves.
 They ask her to come back again when the RV returns to Sterling the next week, but she never shows up.

 Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation.
-KHN is not affiliated with Kaiser Permanente
+KHN is not affiliated with Kaiser Permanente.